lesgeeeks/dedicatedServerUnreal/README.md

 ![steam browser](Docs/steambrowser.png)

+The sample server shows up with DummyMapName and 57 open player slots.
+The rest are other devs testing their own games.

 If it doesn't show up:
 1. Check the server log that no errors or warnings occurred during server launch
 2. Check your firewall setup.